Industries & Professions /

 Regulation of those using the professional title nutritionist varies by state.
 For example, in some states a person without any specialized training may be able to call himself or herself a nutritionist and offer dietary advice.
 For the purposes of this article, however, the term nutritionist refers to certified clinical nutritionists (CCNs) who have received specialized training and passed a certification exam.
 CCNs usually work in private practice and are concerned with the biochemical aspects of nutrition.

-Today there are approximately 60,300 dietitians and nutritionists working in the United States.
+There are approximately 59,530 dietitians and nutritionists working in the United States.